 Our Youth Program runs year-round.
 SPT serves students from elementary through high school ages during the academic year, expanding to include preschool creative drama classes during the summer months.
 Students in our classes have opportunities to act, design, and work backstage learning technical theatre skills.
 Most classes culminate in public productions that are free to the public.
 Our youth shows attract area sponsors eager to support quality arts education in Seattle.
-Recent and upcoming Youth Program shows include: Alice in Wonderland; East of the Sun, West of the Moon; Bluebeard’s Wife; an original commissioned play by Wayne Rawley, Maggie’s Diner; an original film-noir-style play by Jennifer Dice for our youngest elementary-age students, The Criminal Element; and a high-school ensemble production of Chekhov’s The Cherry Orchard.
+Recent and upcoming Youth Program shows include: Boathouse an original play by SPT alumni Frank Garland, Pride & Prejudice, Adventure Radio Theater (an homage to the original Bathhouse Theater), and In the Beginnings, an original work for our youngest students by local playwright Jennifer Dice.

 Recent Successes and Current Challenges

 Seattle Public Theater’s work is familiar to many residents of the neighborhoods immediately surrounding Green Lake, but we continue to create new community partnerships, and diversify our marketing and publicity approaches, to attract new audience members from across the region to our productions.
-Our Youth Program is bursting at the seams, and each session’s classes routinely fill within one day of opening registration.
-Our two biggest challenges in the coming year are increasing attendance for our Mainstage productions, and increasing our youth program capacity to better match our demand.
+Our Youth Program is bursting at the seams, and each session’s classes routinely fill within days of opening registration.
+Our two biggest challenges in the coming year are increasing attendance for our Mainstage productions, increasing our youth program capacity to better serve the community by welcoming more families, and to increase both earned and contributed revenue through strategic goals in developing a robust subscription base and stewarding our donors to recognize the value of SPT.
 The board planning committee will focus on these issues in creating the strategic plan for 2015 and beyond, now in process.